 - Macro lens and camera

 - Others (if you feel the need to explore and experiment)

 #3.
 Understand how your equipment works

 As a jeweler yourself, we believe that taking photographs of a ring is part of your many significant business activities; hence, investing in a good macro lens is a decision that should not be delayed.
-This tool is essential in capturing closeup ring images, especially when the piece features intricate, tiny details that shouldn’t be hidden to or missed by the customers.
+This tool is essential in capturing closeup ring images, especially when the piece features intricate, tiny details that shouldn’t be hidden or missed by the customers.

-The macro lens enables a life-sized reproduction when the camera sensor appears to be bigger than the subject.
+The macro lens enables a life-sized reproduction when the camera sensor appears bigger than the subject.
 When buying a macro lens, take note of the magnification ratio capabilities.
 The magnification ratio represents how enlarged the subject should be in the photo when taken at a close distance.
-A true and decent macro lens can boast of a 1:1 magnification, although other macro lenses have an even higher magnification capability.
+A true and decent macro lens can boast a 1:1 magnification, although other macro lenses have an even higher magnification capability.